muzacman/bug_overflow_za_cis658/README.md

     -default value of priority should be medium -status should be open, closed, monitor
     -default value of status should be open

+* Testing specifications for users:
+    lname: string
+    fname: string
+    email: string
+    thumbnail: string

+    -lname, fname, and email must be present
+    -email must be unique and be a valid format for an email address -thumbnail must end with either .png, .jpg, or .gif (ok to leave black)